alnibo/milestone-project-2-bicycles/README.md

 The number display of the amount of crashes in the top left of the page was first meant to be connected with the data and would have adjusted when selecting a data segment.
 For this following code was used and inserted in the urban_rural_number function in the js file.

-    `dc.numberDisplay("#crash-number")
+    dc.numberDisplay("#crash-number")
         .valueAccessor(function(d) {
             return d.total;
         })
-        .group(urbanPercent);`
+        .group(urbanPercent);

 While the number was now linked to the data and showing the amount of crashes when selecting a specific data segment it was displaying a wrong number in two cases.
 First, if nothing was selected - meaning it should display the amount of all crashes - it displayed 5 incidents too many.
 Second, when gender of biker "Male" was selected in the left pie chart it showed 3 cases to many.

 After being in contact with tutor support it turned out the code was correct, just that there might be a problem in the data set.
 However, no error was found when testing the csv-file on this [website](https://csvlint.io/).
-After checking the all the entries in the data file manually and finding no abnormalities I resolved to displaying a fixed number of all total crashes.
+After manually checking the entries in the data file and finding no abnormalities I resolved to displaying a fixed number of all total crashes.

 ## Deployment